benstear/biopypir_logs/README.md

-# LOGS BRANCH of Biopypir
+# Logs Branch of Biopypir
 This branch stores all the actual workflow logs and badging endpoints.